 - I'd Tell You, but Then I'd Have to Kill You: Possibly subverted.
-The narrator of the government film says that President Trembley's term is so top secret that he is to be killed when the recording is complete.
-The camera crew corrects him, much to his glee, but they may well be lying to him.
+The narrator of the government film says that President Trembley's term is so top secret that he himself is to be killed when the recording is complete.
+The camera crew corrects him, much to his relief, but they may well be lying to him.

 - Landslide Election: Trembly won a literal one by default.